vellvm/vellvm/README.md

 Do `src/vellvm -help` from the command line to see all available options.
 In particular:
 - `src/vellvm -interpret tests/ll/factorial.ll` to run the interpreter on a given file.
-- `cd src && ./vellvm --test` to run the test suite against llc
+- `cd src && ./vellvm -test` to run the test suite against clang
-- `src/vellvm --test-file tests/ll/gep2.ll` to test a specific file using inlined assertions
+- `src/vellvm -test-file tests/ll/gep2.ll` to test a specific file using inlined assertions

 # Adding a new test case